aws-samples/searchable-encryption-dynamodb-howto/content/exercise-3.en.md

 ### Starting Directory

-If you just finished [Adding Searchable Encryption Configuration](../exercise-2), you are all set.
+If you just finished [configuring searchable encryption for a single access pattern](../exercise-2), you are all set.

 If you aren't sure, or want to catch up, jump into the `exercise-3` directory for the language you are using: